 the age of 21, are found responsible for violating the college's policies for alcohol and drugs.
 Students are encouraged to maintain an ongoing, open dialogue with parents and families about their academic progress and personal development.
 Parental notifications are intended for students and families to have honest conversations about these issues and how their behavior can have an impact on their student's success and experience at Davidson College.
 For more information about our policies regarding alcohol and other drugs, please review the Alcohol and Other Drugs Policy in the Student Handbook.

 Access and Review

-Students have the right to physically review their own disciplinary history, in the presence of a
+Students have the right to physically review their own disciplinary or CARE/case management records, in the presence of a

 designated college official and during regular business hours.
 Students are not entitled to review records

 that contain personal identifiable information of others.
 Therefore, if a request is approved records will be redacted (e.g., crossed-out or blacked-out) in compliance with FERPA and general protections of